 In most cases it’s to your advantage to sign up for Medicare when you’re first eligible because:

-- Once your Medicare Part A coverage starts, you won’t be able to keep any premium tax credits or other savings for a Marketplace plan based on your income.
-You’ll have to pay full price for the Marketplace plan.
+- Once your Medicare Part A coverage starts, you won’t be eligible for a premium tax credit or other savings for a Marketplace plan.
+If you kept your Marketplace plan, you’d have to pay full price.

-- If you enroll in Medicare after your initial enrollment period ends, you may have to pay a late enrollment penalty for as long as you have Medicare.
+- If you enroll in Medicare after your Initial Enrollment Period ends, you may have to pay a Part B late enrollment penalty for as long as you have Medicare.
 In addition, you can enroll in Medicare Part B (and Part A if you have to pay a premium for it) only during the Medicare general enrollment period (from January 1 to March 31 each year).
 Coverage doesn’t start until July of that year.
 This may create a gap in your coverage.